rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo dnf install nginx
 ```

 The terminal will ask you if you’re fine with installing the repository’s GPG key.
-You need that, so choose “Y” for yes.
+You need that, so choose `Y` for yes.

 Once the installation is done, start *Nginx* and enable it to automatically start on reboot all in one go with: